-The current classification system is built as hierarchy system where some categories are split in different levels as shown in Table 1.
+The current classification system is built as hierarchy system where some categories are split in different levels as shown in Figure 3.
 This distribution is not regular and it is not applied to all main categories, for instance, the most distributed category is croplands, where relevant additional criteria (seasonality and irrigation) drives the sublevel classification.
 Additionally, the same criteria can drive a particular division on different levels, for example trees and shrubs do not follow the same level of organization for phenology and leaf type criteria.
 This hierarchy also responds to the rank of priorities considering the estimated classification and validation skills as well as the climate modelling needs.
 For example, the bare soil category was split in sands and rocks at the second level, which is a requirement from the climate modellers who want to better represent the infiltration properties of these two different surfaces and sand dust uprising for aerosols impacts modeling.
-In this rank, level 1 will be mandatory in all project results and the rest of levels will be generated depending on the particular application and following the levels priority.
+In this rank, level 1 (and level 2 only for the case of open water) will be mandatory in all project results and the rest of levels will be generated depending on the particular application and following the levels priority.